muratk3n/thirdwave/en/tweets/2019/week40.md

 ---

-Unfortunately much of "futurism" is co-opted by rabid free-marketers - libertards, centrists, even right-wingers (like Newt, a total dumbass).
+Unfortunately much of "futurism" is co-opted by rabid free-marketers - libertards, centrists, goldcucks, even right-wingers.
 Toffler's futurism was about outlining the evolution of tech and pointing to downsides of that tech and the need for a new social contract.
 Most of that analysis fell on deaf ears.
 It feels odd telling Americans about this stuff - Toff is not my jigger.
 He is yours.

 *2019-9-28 8:45:4*